deverac/imgsketch/README.md

 `imgSketch` replaces HTML `img` elements with human-editable vector graphics data specified in a Query String.
 There are not many use cases for such functionality since SVG images can be embedded in the HTML document, encoded as a Data URL, or simply fetched from a server.
 However, `imgSketch` could be useful in some situations.

+A overview of features can be seen at: <https://deverac.github.io/imgsketch/>

 ## Developer info

 `imgSketch` is a single Javascript file.
 Use of `npm` is optional and is only needed to: